Moissanite Ring vs Diamond Ring Cost

 | Lab Diamond (G-H color, VS clarity) | $1,000–$2,500 | $3,000–$6,000 | $10,000–$18,000 |

-Key takeaway: Moissanite typically costs 70–80% less than natural diamonds, even for high-quality stones.
-This allows buyers to choose larger or more elaborate settings while staying within budget.
-For deeper investment comparison, see moissanite vs lab diamond which is better.
+Key takeaway: Moissanite typically costs 70–80% less than natural diamonds.
+For deeper comparison, see moissanite vs lab diamond which is better.

 Why Is Moissanite Cheaper?